-- 1. Start dcomcnfg and modify the properties for SAS.Workspace (SAS Version 9.1). - 2.
+- 1. Start dcomcnfg and modify the properties for SAS.
+Workspace (SAS Version 9.1). - 2.
 Add launch and access permissions (Launch IIS Process Account) for the IWAM<machine name> user. - 3.
 Add access permissions for any user that will be accessing the ASP through the Web.
-To add access permissions for users, use dcomcnfg to either - add each user individually - ◆ create a group of users and then add that group.
+To add access permissions for users, use dcomcnfg to do either of the following: - add each user individually - create a group of users and then add that group.